iximiuz/awesome-container-tinkering/ENVIRONMENTS.md

 <a href="https://github.com/abiosoft/colima">Colima</a> - "Container runtimes on macOS (and Linux) with minimal setup."

+### virt

+<a href="https://github.com/apinske/virt">virt</a> - "small Linux VM, ready to run containers, for macOS on ARM."
+Like Lima but for Podman and using the Apple Virtualization.framework instead of QEMU.

 ### nerdctl

 <a href="https://github.com/containerd/nerdctl">nerdctl</a> - "contaiNERD CTL - Docker-compatible CLI for containerd, with support for Compose, Rootless, eStargz, OCIcrypt, IPFS, ..."